ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    Wavelength Division Multiplexing (DWDM) networks {{!RFC7698}}
    {{ITU-T_G.694.1}}.

-\[Editors' Note]: This is the introduction from draft-ietf-ccamp-layer0-types-ext-01, to be reconciled with the introduction from RFC9093 above

-   YANG {{!RFC7950}} is a data modeling language used to model configuration data, state data, Remote Procedure Calls, and notifications for network management protocols such as NETCONF
-   {{!RFC6241}}.
-The YANG language supports a small set of built-in data types and provides mechanisms to derive other types from the built-in types.

-   This document introduces a collection of common data types derived from the built-in YANG data types.
-The derived types and groupings are designed to be the common types applicable for modeling Traffic Engineering (TE) features as well as non-TE features (e.g., physical network configuration aspect) for Layer 0 optical networks in model(s) defined outside of this document.

    This document adds new type definitions to the YANG modules and obsoletes {{?RFC9093}}.
 For further details, see the revision statements of the YANG module in {{yang-code}} or the summary in
    {{changes-bis}}.

+   The YANG data model in this document conforms to the Network Management Datastore Architecture defined in {{!RFC8342}}.

 ## Terminology and Notations

    Refer to {{?RFC7446}} and {{?RFC7581}} for the key terms used in this document, and the terminology for describing YANG data models can be found in {{!RFC7950}}.

-   The YANG data model in this document conforms to the Network Management Datastore Architecture defined in {{!RFC8342}}.

 {::boilerplate bcp14}